Ash-5p/rock-quiz/TESTING.md

 ## Bugs

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑-START OF NOTES (to be deleted)

-This section is primarily used for JavaScript and Python applications, but feel free to use this section to document any HTML/CSS bugs you might run into.

-It's very important to document any bugs you've discovered while developing the project.
-Make sure to include any necessary steps you've implemented to fix the bug(s) as well.

-**PRO TIP**: screenshots of bugs are extremely helpful, and go a long way!

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑-END OF NOTES (to be deleted)

 - JS Negative timer: Timer carried on past 0, and would increase in speed every time the game state was reset.

     ![screenshot](documentation/bugs/bug-timer.png)